markpmlim/EquiRectangular2CompactCubemap/README.md

 Outputs:

-The following 2 outputs are obtained using Paul Bourke's jellybeans image.
+The following 2 outputs are obtained using Paul Bourke's jellybeans image (web link 1).
 <br />
 <br />